davidmiheev/dsa-templates/docs/source/graph.rst

 .. autofunction:: bfs.bfs

-Labirint problem:
+Maze problem:
-For instance, you have a matrix (m x n) with zeros and ones, you can move from the current cell to one of four adjacent cells whenever that adjacent cell is filled by zero initial position is (0, 0), find the length of a shortest path to the right-bottom cell (m-1, n-1), if you can't reach the right-bottom cell, return -1
+    For instance, you have a matrix `(m x n)` with zeros and ones, you can move from the current cell to one of four adjacent cells whenever that adjacent cell is filled by zero initial position is `(0, 0)`, find the length of a shortest path to the right-bottom cell `(m - 1, n - 1)`, if you can't reach the right-bottom cell, return `-1`

 0 1 0 0 0